 Contents

-PCBs comprise of numerous components including through-hole components and surface mount devices (SMD).
-Defects may arise due to several reasons during manufacturing, assembly, and shipping.
-There should be a focus on continuous improvement in the areas that are prone to failures.
+PCBs comprise numerous components, including through-hole components and surface-mount devices (SMD).
+Defects may arise during manufacturing, assembly, and shipping for several reasons.
+Continuous improvement should be focused on the areas prone to failure.

 What is electronic component failure?

-Electronic component failure is when a component is not functioning or performing as expected.
+Electronic component failure occurs when a component does not function or perform as expected.
 It eventually damages the product.
-These defects may result in a complete breakdown or degradation in the performance of the device.
+These defects may result in a complete breakdown or degradation in the device’s performance.

 It is crucial to perform root-cause analysis to find out the failure modes of components.
 This research requires some information that includes: